wjayee/tp/docs/UserGuide.md

 <box type="warning" seamless>
 *Caution:*
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, Pawfection will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </box>

 --------------------------------------------------------------------------------------------------------------------